Elmira, Michigan: History

 In 1873, the Grand Rapids and Indiana Railroad began building railway lines into Northern Michigan.
 By 1876, a few buildings and a store were built in the area, and William Hartwell purchased 40 acres of land along the railroad the following year.
 The new community was platted under the name "Windsor" in 1880.

 A railway station called the Elmira Station was soon built.
 It served as a stopover in the railway line that eventually extended north to Mackinaw City.
 The Boyne City, Gaylord, and Alpena Railroad intersected with the Grand Rapids and Indiana Railroad about 2.0 mi north of the community.
 This junction, known as North Elmira, served as an overhead crossing for the two railway lines.
 By 1892, Elmira had a population of around 400 and included four sawmills, two hotels, five stores, four saloons, a church, and a school.
-A post office was first established in the community on September 3, 1897 under the name Elmira with William Hartman serving as the first postmaster.
-The reason for the name change from Windsor to Elmira is unknown.
-Elmira takes its name from Elmira Eldridge, one of the pioneer women of the community.
+A post office was first established in the community on September 3, 1897, under the name Elmira with William Hartman serving as the first postmaster.
+The exact reason for the name change from Windsor to Elmira is unknown.
+Elmira may have received its name from Elmira Eldridge, one of the pioneer women of the community.

 In 1919, the first route of M-32 was commissioned and ran through Elmira, providing road access to Gaylord.
 By this time, the lumber industry declined, and many residents and businesses left the area.
 The remaining residents instead turned their focus toward potato farming, in which the area had a viable climate and soil for farming.
 Many farms and warehouses were devoted to potato farming, which earned the community the nickname of "The Potato Capital" due to its high production of potatoes by 1930.
 Potato farming remains a major industry for the surrounding area.